BananaProgram/startup/README.md

 ### Elevator pitch

 It is a sad truth that it is currently quite impossible to obtain a pet dinosaur.
 Don't fret!
 Introducing: Dino Pals, a way to befriend and take care of your very own ancient reptiles.
+Whether you want to raise your favorite dinosaur all on your own or show off your adorably terrifying collection to your friends, Dino Pals is the webapp for you.
+Come hatch your first egg today!

 ### Design